loftuxab/alfresco-community-loftux/projects/installer/jboss/README_linux.txt

 Using the CIFS Server
 =====================

-The Preview release with CIFS is configured for ease of deployment.
 Once the Alfresco server is running, it should be possible to connect to it by mapping a drive to it.
 The name to use for the mapping is based on the name of the server on which Alfresco is running, with '_A' on the end.
 For example, if the PC name is 'MYPC01', then